Víctor Arano: Philadelphia Phillies

-On January 18, 2021, Arano was designated for assignment following the acquisition of CJ Chatham.
+On January 18, 2021, Arano was designated for assignment following the acquisition of C. J. Chatham.

 Atlanta Braves

 On January 22, 2021, Arano was claimed off waivers by the Atlanta Braves.
 Arano was designated for assignment by Atlanta on June 4, 2021, without having appeared in an MLB game for the team.
 He was outrighted to the Triple-A Gwinnett Stripers on June 6.

 Washington Nationals

 On November 24, 2021, Arano signed a minor league deal with the Washington Nationals.
 On April 7, 2022, the Nationals selected Arano's contract, adding him to their opening day roster.
+He appeared in 43 games for Washington in 2022, recording a 4.50 ERA with 44 strikeouts in 42.0 innings pitched.

 On January 13, 2023, Arano agreed to a one-year, $925K contract with the Nationals, avoiding salary arbitration.
+On March 30, Arano was placed on the 60-day injured list with a right shoulder strain.
+On June 6, it was announced that Arano would require right shoulder surgery.
+On October 5, Arano was removed from the 40–man roster and sent outright to the Triple–A Rochester Red Wings.
+However, Arano rejected the assignment and subsequently elected free agency.

+Rieleros de Aguascalientes

+On March 4, 2025, Arano signed with the Diablos Rojos del México of the Mexican League.
+He spent the entire year on the reserve list and did not appear in a game.

+On October 10, 2025, Arano and Fernando Villalobos were traded to the Rieleros de Aguascalientes of the Mexican League.

+Personal life

+In November 2016, Arano welcomed a son.